 Gibney directed Zero Days which explores the impact and implications of the Sutxnet virus.
 The film is based on Kim Zeller’s book, “Countdown to Zero Days.”
 Zeller discussed her book on CLBR #176 in March 2015.

-Natalie Hampton is a 16 year-old Los Angeles student who launched a free mobile app to help bullied students find accepting classmates and a seat in the school cafeteria.
+Natalie Hampton is a 16-year-old Los Angeles student who launched a free mobile app to help bullied students find accepting classmates and a seat in the school cafeteria.

 ROTARY CLUB OF POWAY – SCRIPPS/ PERSONALLY FIT

-Developer creates browser extension – Make America Kittens Again – that replaces images of Donald Trump with pictures of kittens.
+Royal is a developer creates browser extension – Make America Kittens Again – that replaces images of Donald Trump with pictures of kittens.